mre/navo-docs/docs/tutorials/dc-motor-rpm-ros.markdown

 ## DC Motor Speed Control with ROS

-We saw in the previous tutorial on how to measure the RPM of a DC Motor.
+We saw from the previous tutorial on <a href="https://navo-org.github.io//navo-docs/docs/tutorials/dc-motor-encoder.html">how to measure the RPM of a DC Motor</a> fitted with an encoder.
 In this totorial, let us see how we could do a basic speed control using commands from a ROS node.
 Combined with what we learnt on how to use <a href="https://navo-org.github.io//navo-docs/docs/tutorials/dc-motor-pid-control.html">PID speed control algorithm</a> let us put this all into practice.
 But first we need to create the circuit.

 Our hardware components are based on the Arduino Uno, the L298N H bridge for controlling the motors, a Raspberry Pi.
 We start with a brief mention about the L298N H bridge.